dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 ### 3.1 - A basic on click event example

-So start off with this section I am going to just have a very basic example of the on click event.
+To start off with this section I am going to just have a very basic example of the on click event.
 For this one I just quickly put together a quick example that involves just using the click event with a div element and making it so that clicking the div element will toggle the background color by way of the style api.

 ```html
 <html>